Thad Hutcheson: Political life

 Hutcheson was a delegate to the 1956 and the 1960 Republican National Conventions.
-He was the chairman of the Texas GOP in 1958 but did not run for public office after the 1957 special Senate race.
+He was the chairman of the Texas GOP from 1958 to 1960 and did not run for public office after the 1957 special Senate race.

 The annual moot court competition for first-year students at the UT Law School is named for Hutcheson.

 Hutcheson, his wife, and most other family members are interred at Glenwood Cemetery in Houston.